 It is likely that Alexander was had been forced to make some concessions, but it served to stabilize his reign.

 In the last weeks of 336, the new king called the Thessalians, who had tried to revolt, to order and organized a second conference at Corinth where he received assurances from all Greek cities (except Sparta) that they would obey the treaty with Macedonia as if it had been concluded with Alexander.

 The sack of Thebes

-In the spring of 335, Alexander attacked theThracian tribes living in the north and the Illyrians to the west of Macedonia.
+In the spring of 335, Alexander attacked theThracian tribes living in the north and the Illyrians to the northwest of Macedonia.
 If he wanted to go to Asia, he had to show these people that even though the strong king Philip had been replaced by a young Alexander, the kingdom was still strong.
 Although Alexander's army - 15,000 men - met fierce resistance, it was a very swift war.
 He reached the Triballian kingdom in northern Bulgaria, crossed the Danube, defeated his enemies, continued to what is now Albania and defeated his enemies again.

 Meanwhile, in the Greek cities, many politicians considered this the right moment to throw off the Macedonian yoke.
 An Athenian orator, Demosthenes, told the Greeks that Alexander had died during the Illyrian campaign, and provoked a rebellion in Greece.
 The Thebans started to besiege the Macedonian garrison that Philip had stationed in their city.